user95f85f/debian-fresh2/README.txt

-autoclean        - Erase downloaded archive files from /var/cache/apt/archives/*.deb basically except for the ones that are identical to the ones in your live repository /etc/apt/sources.list* autopurge        - Remove packages with their configuration files and automatically remove all unused packages (always good after a good `sudo apt purge $package_name` or `sudo dpkg --remove $package_name`) autoremove       - Remove automatically all unused packages (always good after a good `sudo apt purge $package_name` or `sudo dpkg --remove $package_name`) build            - Download source code for a package into current directory, extract, and build it. `sudo apt builddep $package_name` (? or is it source name?) (to get the source-building-dependency packages necessary a priori building otherwise hope for the best) build-dep        - Configure build-dependencies for source packages; to build source code you will require the necessary packages -- they shall be installed changelog        - View a packagez changelog
+autoclean        - Erase downloaded archive files from /var/cache/apt/archives/*.deb basically except for the ones that are identical to the ones in your live repository /etc/apt/sources.list* autopurge        - Remove packages with their configuration files and automatically remove all unused packages (always good after a good `sudo apt purge $package_name` or `sudo dpkg --remove $package_name`) autoremove       - Remove automatically all unused packages (always good after a good `sudo apt purge $package_name` or `sudo dpkg --remove $package_name`) autosourceslist  - Generate an automated sources.list file that selects the fastest mirror to `sudo apt install` from build            - Download source code for a package into current directory, extract, and build it. `sudo apt builddep $package_name` (? or is it source name?) (to get the source-building-dependency packages necessary a priori building otherwise hope for the best) build-dep        - Configure build-dependencies for source packages; to build source code you will require the necessary packages -- they shall be installed changelog        - View a packagez changelog